Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

 \begin{corollary} In addition to the assumptions of Corollary~\ref{cor:lineages_simple}, if the population process is stationary (so $\varphi_t \equiv \varphi$), and $\meanq(x) = \grad h(x)$ for some function $h$, then $Y$ is reversible with respect to

 \end{corollary}

-Long-term fitness of an individual is proportional to the fraction of lineages from the distant future that pass through the individual, and hence the total long-term fitness at a location is proportional to the stationary distribution of $Y$ there, if it exists.
-Therefore, if $\pi$ is integrable then the per-capita long-term fitness of an individual at $x$ is proportional to $\pi(x) / \varphi(x)$.
+The long-term reproductive value of an individual is proportional to the fraction of lineages from the distant future that pass through the individual, and hence the total long-term reproductive value at a location is proportional to the stationary distribution of $Y$ there, if it exists.
+Therefore, if $\pi$ is integrable then the per-capita long-term reproductive value of an individual at $x$ is proportional to $\pi(x) / \varphi(x)$.

 \begin{corollary} In addition to the assumptions of Corollary~\ref{cor:lineages_simple}, suppose that the population process is described by a travelling wave with velocity $\wavespeed$, i.e., the population has density $\varphi(t, x) = w(x - t \wavespeed)$ where $w$ solves